HONOURABLEQURAN/Translation/README.md

 # Translation
-9:128 and 9:129 are added to Quran by Satan!
-They are not from THE GOD!
+9:128 and 9:129 are added to quran by satan! they are not from the god!